Using your LifeSafer Ignition Interlock device

 - Cough syrups, other over the counter medications

 This list is not exhaustive, and even vanilla extract contains alcohol.
 Best practice: review the foods and products you commonly interact with before starting your car.
-Look for ethyl alcohol as an ingredient, but also its related compounds: such as cetyl, stearyl, Cetearyl, or lanolin alcohol.
+Look for ethyl alcohol as an ingredient, but also its related compounds: such as cetyl, stearyl, cetearyl, or lanolin alcohol.
 In addition, some companies add ingredients to make ethyl alcohol undrinkable.
 This is known as denatured alcohol.
 It’s often listed as the ingredient “SD alcohol.”
-Swapping these items for the alcohol-free versions is a good way to test smoothly.
+(Refer to COVID-19 Notice regarding the use of hand sanitizers).

 The first 30 days are a period of adapting to the interlock.